zionandzion/timber_starter_theme/README.md

 Codekit is already configured.
 Install the theme, and drag the __theme__ folder into codekit.
 Do not drag the entire wordpress install into codekit.
 That will be a pain for everyone involved.
 Only drag the theme folder into codekit and everything will be ready to go.

 ## Bower
 This theme uses bower (built into codekit) for some of the front-end dependencies.
+You'll want to run an update via codekit on these when using this starter theme.
 The following are pulled from bower:

 - animate.less
   - animation intros and outros.
 Originally a css library, we're using the less conversion so we can use it in our less files easily